opentelekomcloud-docs/domain-name-service/api-ref/source/apis/tag_management/adding_or_deleting_resource_tags_in_batches.rst

 Add or delete tags for a specified resource in batches.

-You can add a maximum of 20 tags to a resource.
+You can add up to 20 tags to a resource.

 The API is idempotent.